 Howdy WHA Members!

-The City of Houston is grappling with a significant budget deficit (to be covered temporarily through dipping into city savings and departmental cuts) in addition to billions of dollars in deferred infrastructure maintenance.
+Meanwhile, the City of Houston is grappling with a significant budget deficit (to be covered temporarily through dipping into city savings and departmental cuts) in addition to billions of dollars in deferred infrastructure maintenance.
 Concurrently, Harris County faces its own financial hurdles, with a projected $270 million deficit with the recent vote on law enforcement pay parity, rather than the previous $130 million deficit expected previously.
 Both jurisdictions are under pressure to implement structural reforms and identify sustainable revenue sources to ensure long-term fiscal stability; this likely means further cuts to services and tax increases.
-Meanwhile, if the legislature increases homestead exemption, this means even less money for both the city and the county.

 Speaking of the June 20th event, I strongly encourage you to attend our 2025 QPD Symposium: Turning Growth Into Opportunity.
 This half day event will feature over a dozen speakers, bringing together public and private sector leaders to explore how Greater West Houston can harness its rapid growth to build a more sustainable and resilient future.
 Recognizing that growth is inevitable for our region, the event will discuss how to respond to the growth that is coming by integrating key elements for creating robust communities in order to have density done well.
 This will be a timely platform for collaborative problem-solving and we encourage attendees to keep the conversations going beyond the symposium as we hope you will gain insights and tools to help transform today’s challenges into tomorrow’s opportunities.
 This is a completely free event due to the generosity of our Quality Growth Partners who underwrite the costs.